 – How can you create awesome wireframes with or without software?

-When it comes to wireframing the easiest way to describe it as the cornerstone of product design and development.
-Regardless of the project itself, you will work with this tool in the early stage when building websites or mobile applications.
-The goal here is that everyone who’s involved in the project is standing on the same pillar.
+When it comes to wireframing, the easiest way to describe it is as the cornerstone of product design and development.
+Regardless of the project itself, you will work with this tool in the early stage of website/mobile application building.
+The goal here is that everyone who’s involved in the project has to be on the same side.
 This means not only designers product managers and engineers but everyone.
-If we look at a company that is preferring agile development, we can see that wireframes are implemented in the early stage of product design and development phase.
-Yes, even a simple paper based sketch can be considered as a wireframe, but we’ll discuss this in depth as the article continues.
+If we look at a company that prefers agile development, we can see that wireframes are implemented in the early stage of product design and development phase.
+Yes, even a simple paper-based sketch can be considered as a wireframe, but we’ll discuss this in-depth as the article continues.

 Sketch, Wireframe, Mockup

-The wireframe is all about making it work.
-As it’s shown on the picture above its fidelity ranges between low-to-middle.
-In a case of an app or website, it can be navigation, the layout of buttons, boxes and other elements.
-While a mockup is close as possible to the end result.
-Sometimes changing details you would ignore otherwise, like repositioning CTA-s can make a huge difference in conversions.
+The wireframe is all about making mockups work.
+As it’s shown on the picture above, its fidelity ranges between low and middle.
+In the case of an app or a website, it can be navigation, the layout of buttons, boxes and other elements while a mockup is as close as possible to the end result.
+It sometimes changes the details you would ignore otherwise, like repositioning CTA-s can make a huge difference in conversions.
 Understanding how users really interact with your website can help you a lot to find the right place for your CTA.

-It’s purpose to give an overall look at the final product.
+Its purpose is to give an overview of the final product.
 You can use graphic software or dive into coding, it depends on you.
-If you try to show the end result in its glory with all the details then you’re doing a mockup.
-Going even further and taking functionality into the picture we can talk about prototyping but that’s another topic.
+If you try to show the end result in its glory with all the details, you’re doing a mockup.
+Going even further and taking functionality into the picture, we can talk about prototyping but that’s another topic.
 If you wish, you can read more about the differences here.

 Who Uses Wireframes?